beratcmn/tweetfeed/README.md

 ## Description

-TweetFeed is a simple tool that allows you to follow selected tweets like a news-site.
+TweetFeed is a simple tool that allows you to follow selected users and see their tweets like a news-site.